-Example of a predictive fleet maintenance solution built on Google Cloud Platform
+Example of a predictive vehicle fleet maintenance software built on Google Cloud Platform

 AI and machine learning algorithms

 Service managers and fleet companies can use telematics data beyond DTC information to ensure smart analytics of all historical and collected data points on separate vehicle parts.
-Diving deeper into the data using machine learning algorithms, fleet companies can detect early warning signs of potential equipment failure.
+Diving deeper into the data using ai for fleet maintenance software, sensor fusion algorithms for autonomous driving, fleet companies can detect early warning signs of potential equipment failure.

 Simply gathering all the data coming from sensors is not enough.
 Making effective machine learning predictions for fleet maintenance requires you to follow a certain flow:

-- Set up health conditions for each vehicle part based on historical data to train the machine learning model to recognize abnormalities.
+- Set up health conditions and automotive quality control techniques for each vehicle part based on historical data to train the machine learning model to recognize abnormalities.